Wishing you knew more about Aboriginal culture? Search no more.

 Threat: Resources industry

-Mining interests collide with Aboriginal land interests ever since Australia’s rich resources were discovered.
-Many political decisions were not driven by the best interests for Aboriginal people but by revenue generated by Australia’s resource industry.
+Mining interests collide with Aboriginal land interests ever since Australia's rich resources were discovered.
+80% of mining activities in Australia take place on Aboriginal land.
+And many political decisions are not driven by the best interests for Aboriginal people but by revenue generated by the resource industry or based on biased and inadequate legislation.

 Jillian Marsh is a member of the Australian Nuclear Free Alliance (ANFA) Committee and a custodian of the Adnyamathanha people of the Flinders Ranges in South Australia.